-On Thursday, June 24 at 6 PM, we will host our first Unheard Stories event.
-We’ll provide the virtual safe space where community members like you can share your story.
-Speakers will have roughly 5 to 10 minutes to share any story they’d like.
-We’ll also work with you beforehand to plan out your story.
+During these events, we provided the virtual safe space where community members like you can shared their story.
+Speakers have roughly 5 to 10 minutes to share any story they’d like.
 Sharing these stories can be a powerful experience for both the speaker, and the audience listening to the story.

 Three years ago, after an infusion, Nikki almost died.
-She has no memory of 6 days of her life after this episode.
-The steps she took to figure out what happened to her taught her an important lesson.
-She will share that story with all of us.
+She has no memory of 6 days of her life.

 Her story centers around the steps she took to figure out what caused this to happen, and what important lesson she learned as a result.

 Two people left a lasting impact on Marty.
 One is a nurse and the other is his blood brother.

 By sharing his stories, Marty wanted to tell us how he would like to be remembered and why.

 Eliot’s story focused on finding a light within himself and how a horse in a pocketbook could mean so much.
 Click below to watch his story now!

 Miguel is an extrovert who loves to express himself through spoken languages.
 His story focused on how he found his “community” during the pandemic when we were unable to gather in-person.
 Watch his story below!